-Build information and knowledge on what you are looking to purchase, what the value and history of that product is.
-Enlist the support of anyone around who has more knowledge than you.
+Build information and knowledge on what you’re looking to purchase, the value and history of that product.
+Enlist the support of anyone who has more knowledge than you.

-There are pros and cons to each: with a dealer/auction you will not have to handle the paperwork (such as roadworthy certificates and warranties).
-You could save as much as 30 per cent by buying a car at auction, but it’s a fast environment and it is a good idea to visit a few auctions before bidding.
+There are pros and cons to each.
+With a dealer/auction you will not have to handle the paperwork (such as roadworthy certificates and warranties).
+You could save as much as 30 per cent by buying a car at auction, but it’s a fast environment and it’s a good idea to visit a few auctions before bidding.
 You can look at the car-valuation service provided by Cars Guide to see the price range for the model you want to buy (from the cheapest to the most expensive).

 By purchasing from a private seller you may get a better deal.
 However, you will have less legal protection.
 If this is your chosen route, a mechanical inspection of the car before you buy is important.
 If you check the Personal Property Securities Register (PPSR) website, you can also find out: